'It was not easy' - Barbra Banda recounts Zambia's historic Olympic qualification | Goal.com

 'It was not easy' - Barbra Banda recounts Zambia's historic Olympic qualification

-First-half strikes from Mary Nwakapila and Hellen Mubanga were all 10-woman Zambians needed to upset the Cameroonians despite Ajara Nchout's late effort and grabbed their first ever Olympic ticket.
+First-half strikes from Mary Nwakapila and Hellen Mubanga were all 10-woman Zambians needed to upset the Indomitable Lionesses despite Ajara Nchout's late effort.

-Banda was influential in the double-header, including assisting Mubanga's second-leg winner and she has recalled the uneasy qualification route, while assuring a good showing in Tokyo.
+The forward was influential in the double-header, including assisting Mubanga's second-leg winner and she has recalled the uneasy qualification route while assuring of a good showing in Tokyo.

 “It means a lot for everyone and the country at large," Banda told Tokyo 2020 website.